hXtreme/2022-be521-project/README.md

 ## Dataset

-The dataset used for the project is from the 4th International Brain Computer Interfaces Competition, the details of which can be found [here](https://www.bbci.de/competition/iv/).
+The dataset used for the project is from the _4th International Brain Computer Interfaces Competition_, the details of which can be found [here](https://www.bbci.de/competition/iv/).

 ---